Monday, July 3, 2017

 I.

 Despite the fact that “The Little People” is not one of the stronger offerings from the series, the episode manages to provide a neat bridge between elements of the space exploration episodes and Rod Serling’s socially conscious character dramas, reminding us again that humankind is little prepared to face the challenges of interior conflict and outward diversity offered not only in the potential of deep space exploration but here on our own planet as well.
-The general fault with “The Little People” is that it is far too compressed for the time needed to satisfactorily explore the concept.
-When given the due amount of time, Serling created his masterwork along the same thematic grounds with the hour-long fourth season episode, “On Thursday We Leave for Home.”
+The general fault with “The Little People” is that it is too compressed for the time needed to satisfactorily explore the concept.
+When given an ample amount of time, Serling created his masterwork along similar thematic grounds with the hour-long fourth season episode, “On Thursday We Leave for Home.”

 “Here it was – a real home, and family, and children to do his bidding.”